 Statistics Canada is responsible for collecting, analysing and reporting information pertaining to wages paid and number of persons employed.

-Tax and Social Insurance
+Canada Tax & Social Insurance

 Employers are responsible for withholding both income taxes and social insurance contributions for employees.